Parent Retirement Resident Visa

 Dependent children

-You must have no dependent children
+You must have no dependent children.

-We’ll ask you about your family when you complete your residence application.
+We will ask you about your family when you complete your residence application.

 Your relationship with the sponsoring child

-You must be the parent or legal guardian of your child
+You must be the parent or legal guardian of your child.

 • evidence the child's parents are deceased, and they died before the child turned 20